Mike Braun: Health care

 Braun opposes the Affordable Care Act (ACA), supports efforts to repeal it, and supports a lawsuit to strike down the entirety of the ACA.
 Braun has called for "free-market competition" and "market-driven" solutions on health care.
 During his 2018 Senate campaign, he criticized incumbent Democratic Senator Joe Donnelly as a "defender of Obamacare."
 Braun expressed support for keeping in place protections for individuals with preexisting conditions (a popular provision of the ACA), although both House repeal efforts supported by Braun and the lawsuit supported by Braun would effectively end protections for individuals with preexisting conditions.

 Immigration

 Braun has said, "building the wall must be the first step to any solution" on illegal immigration.
 He opposes a pathway to citizenship for undocumented immigrants who came to the United States as minors, known as DREAMers.

 LGBT+ rights

 Asked for his view on the legalization of same-sex marriage, Braun said, "I believe in traditional marriage."
 He fought to keep marriage defined as "between a man and a woman" in the Indiana Republican Party platform.
 In the Indiana state legislature, he supported the Indiana Religious Freedom Restoration Act and opposed amendments to the bill that would have banned discrimination based on sexual orientation and gender identity.

+In 2026, Braun declared June "Nuclear Family Month" as an alternative to Pride Month.